jmbwoody/PortfolioWebsite/README.md

 Created by Brian Woodward
-With [Create React App], React.js, React-Router and Bootstrap ,JQuery, polyfill, scrollIt, waypoints, wow You can see the demo on http://aliafsah.com/
+With [Create React App], React.js, React-Router and Bootstrap ,JQuery, polyfill, scrollIt, waypoints, wow You can see the portfolio hosted on pages here http://jmbwoody.github.io/PortfolioWebsite
-Please use it for any purpose freely!

 ## Available Scripts
 In the project directory, you can run: